BIAOXYZ/variousCodes/_CodeTopics/LeetCode/1-200/000002_Add_Two_Numbers/README.md

 ln3 = ListNode(444)
 print ln2.next.val

-# You cannot directly use "ln3.next" before application a ListNode for it.
+# You cannot directly use "ln3.next" before applying a ListNode for it.
 ln3.next.val = 555
 print ln2.next.val